placidanomaly/HPPrimeSightReduction/README.md

    * **Date**: the date of the observation in HP Prime date format (YYYY.MMDD) (for ephemeris calculations)
    * **Time UTC**: enter the UTC time of the observation in the calculator time format (HH°MM'SS") using the Shift-(a b/c) key combination (for ephemeris and local hour angle (LHA) calculations)
    * **HS**: enter the observed height from the sextant in degrees, arc minutes and arc seconds format (DD°MM'SS") using the Shift-(a b/c) key.
 Sextants show fractional minutes in decimals which can be converted to arc seconds by simply multiplying the decimal part of the minutes by 6, e.g. 13°32.4' on the sextant must be entered as 13°32'24".
+   * **Artificial**: check this box if the observation was made on an artificial horizon.
+If that's the case, the value entered in HS must be the actual sextant reading, i.e. double the actual body height.
+When this box is checked, the index correction will be applied before dividing the reading by half and no dip correction will be applied

 ![Basic observation data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input2.png)